Eyecon slots used to be mainly confined to bingo sites such as MrQ but are now reaching a much wider audience.

 Some well known Eyecon games

 The Fluffy Favourites games have been hugely popular with bingo players for years (the original game dates back to 2006) but it wasn’t until early 2018 that they started to be widely available at casino and slot sites too.
-There are three Fluffy games – the original, Fluffy Too and Fluffy Fairground – and these come in regular and progressive jackpot versions.
+There are four Fluffy games – the original, Fluffy Too, Fluffy Fairground and Fluffy In Space– and these come in regular and progressive jackpot versions.
 If the idea of a pink cuddly toy elephant dancing (or twerking, in Fluffy Too) is at all appealing to you, you’ll enjoy these games.
-All three Fluffy games have two bonus rounds – a pick-me and the usual free spins but with a 3x multiplier.
+The first three Fluffy games have two bonus rounds – a pick-me and the usual free spins but with a 3x multiplier – and Fluffy In Space has a new bonus feature.

 The cuddly toy animals from the Fluffy games also make special guest appearances in other Eyecon games including Doubleup Ducks and Happy Birthday.